shamanec/GADS/README.md

 2. You can use MongoDB Compass or another tool to access the db if needed.

 ### Setup the GADS UI
-Download the latest release and the appropriate [GADS-devices-provider](https://github.com/shamanec/GADS-devices-provider) release
+Download the latest release and the appropriate [GADS-devices-provider](https://github.com/shamanec/GADS-devices-provider) release or clone the latest main code from both repos.

 #### Setup config.json
 1. Open the `config.json` file.